SoftUni-Internal/interactive-content/EN/03-Advanced-Function/07-Homework.md

 ## Description

 *It is finally the future!*
-*Robots take care of everything and man has been freed from the mundane tasks of living.*
+*Robots take care of everything and man has been freed from the mundane tasks of everyday life.*
-*There is still worked to be done though, since those robots need to be programmed first - we may have robot chefs, but we do not yet have robot software developers.*
+*There is still work to be done though since those robots need to be programmed first.
+We may have robot chefs, but we do not yet have robot software developers.*

-Your task is to write the management software for a breakfast chef robot - it needs to **take orders**, keep track of available **ingredients** and output an **error** if something’s wrong.
+Your task is to write the management software for a breakfast chef robot.
+It needs to **take orders**, keep track of available **ingredients** and output an **error** if something is wrong.

 The cooking instructions have already been installed, so your module needs to **plug into** the system and only take care of **orders** and **ingredients**.

-And since this is the future and food is printed with nano-particle beams, all ingredients are microelements - **protein**, **carbohydrates**, **fat** and **flavours**.
+Since this is the future and food is printed with nano-particle beams, all ingredients are microelements - **protein**, **carbohydrates**, **fat** and **flavours**.

 The library of recipes includes the following meals: